Aripander08/tennis_game/README.md

 - When ball hits canvas border, sometimes bounces back sometimes just stops.
 - Should probably refactor the actual function of bouncing the ball into the court class out of the ball class
 - Should refactor court class to DRY it up
-- A still ball on teh brown has its shadow drawn above it
+- A still ball on the ground has its shadow drawn above it
-- Net successfull stops ball that is too low trying to pass it, but it also stops ball that is too low after it successfully clears the net.
+- Ball cannot pass the net, but players still can